 The Nokia 6.1 Plus is powered by a Qualcomm Snapdragon 636 processor that’s clocked at a maximum 1.8GHz.
 It’s got 4GB RAM and 64GB of inbuilt storage with support for expandability.
 Here are the benchmark scores of Geekbench and AnTuTu.

 The device opens apps fast and handles them pretty well in the background.
 We seldom found the apps rebooting while multitasking.
 Basic tasks like social media browsing, multitasking, file transferring, and video streaming are not a problem for the phone.
 The device performs smooth and responsive in moderate use.

 The fingerprint scanner on the device is a tad slower than we have seen on other mid-range phones in the market right now, but in real life, you wouldn’t be able to tell the difference.

 In heavy usage, we played games like Real Racing 3, Deer Hunter, and Asphalt 9 Legends, and though the phone performed smoothly in gameplay, we noticed a substantial lag while switching between apps and games.
 Heavy games also take quite a time to load up.

-The handset, however, after 40 minutes of extensive use started to become mildly warm but since it did not get uncomfortably hot, so another 30 minutes of extensive usage was good to go.
+The handset, however, after 40 minutes of extensive use started to become mildly warm.
+Still, since it did not get uncomfortably hot, so another 30 minutes of extensive usage was good to go.

 Though Snapdragon 636 in the Nokia 6.1 Plus is known for controlled battery consumption, we noticed that the phone ate up more battery than expected

 Nokia 6.1 Plus packs a 3060 mAh battery that is backed by the Qualcomm Quick charge 3.0 with USB Type C, which means it can charge faster than the traditional charging systems.

-During one hour of moderate usage, which consisted on social media browsing, calling and texting, the phone dropped a 14% of battery, and in an hour of extensive usage, we were shocked to see that it ate up 25% battery.
+During one hour of moderate usage, which consisted of social media browsing, calling, and texting, the phone dropped a 14% of battery, and in an hour of extensive usage, we were shocked to see that it ate up 25% battery.

 The Nokia 6.1 Plus has a combination of 16MP + 5MP sensors.
-While the former is the main camera with an aperture of f/2.0, the latter is a monochrome sensor having an f/2.2 aperture.
+While the former is the primary camera with an aperture of f/2.0, the latter is a monochrome sensor having an f/2.2 aperture.